Azure/Industrial-IoT/e2e-tests/IIoTPlatform-E2E-Tests/readme.md

   * at "Select principal" select your principal,
   * press the "Add" button,
   * press the "Save" button.
 * Execute /tools/e2etesting/GetSecrets.ps1 -KeyVaultName &lt;YourKeyVaultName&gt;.
-You will be asked whether you want to overwrite the settings file or not.
+You will be asked whether you want to overwrite the .env file or not.
   * if you choose 'yes' just wait for the script to finish and no further steps are needed
-  * if you choose 'no' copy the script output to IIoTPlatform-E2E-Tests\Properties\launchSettings.json under environmentVariables
+  * if you choose 'no' copy the script output to *reporoot*/e2etests/.env
-    > The launchSettings.json file is excluded from git, but ensure you are not committing secrets.
+    > The .env file is excluded from git, but double check you are not committing secrets.
 * Now you can use Visual Studio to execute your tests.
 * Don't forget to clean up by executing the pipeline with these variables set:
   * `Cleanup = false`